Here's help to uncover your shared values to do more good—together.

 3. Decide on your areas of funding

-Talk to your team at Wells Fargo Private Bank about building a giving plan that keeps in mind the values and giving strategies your family agreed upon.
-Along with providing a list of specific areas of funding to choose from, your philanthropic specialist can also help choose charities that align with your plan.
-Make the financials of each charity available to family members who may want to review them.
+Talk to your team at Wells Fargo Wealth & Investment Management about building a giving plan that keeps in mind the values and giving strategies your family agreed upon.
+Along with providing a list of specific areas of funding to choose from, your philanthropic advisor can also help you identify charities that align with your plan and maximize the impact of your gift.

 4. Incorporate the needs of all generations